frc2204/ramdocs/docs/handbook.md

 - Work closely with the programming team to integrate software and hardware components.
 - Ensure that the team's electrical and electronics work is safe, reliable, and meets competition requirements.

+**Programming Lead: Jay Yu**

+- Oversee the development, testing, and optimization of the robot's software.
+- Collaborate with the build and electrical teams to ensure seamless integration between software and hardware components.
+- Manage the development of control systems, autonomous routines, and user interfaces for robot operation.
+- Ensure that the codebase is organized, well-documented, and adheres to best practices.
+- Troubleshoot software issues and make real-time adjustments during testing and competitions.

 **Business Lead: Brian Ding and Hertha Phung**

 - Manage team's finances, including accounting, purchasing, and record-keeping.